YannLaroche/DGMR.be/README.md

 # DGMR.be
-Implementing the DGMR model as a nowcasting solution over Belgium.
+Implementing the DGMR model as a nowcasting solution over Belgium, using the version of DGMR accessible through HuggingFace.
+See following repository: openclimatefix/skillful_nowcasting

 **Data:** RMI radar data